XarigamiND/xarigami-core/README.md

 ## What is this?

 This is a fork of the old Xarigami CMS updated to work with PHP 7.2+.
 Xarigami was a fork of Xaraya CMS 1.x branch.
-Both of those are unmaintained nowadays.
+Both of those are unmaintained nowadays, however there seems to be development going on on the 2.x branch of Xaraya at https://github.com/xaraya/core .

-The CMS itself is old fashioned, but has very nice features.
-Please read on www.xarigami.org for more.
+The CMS itself is old fashioned, but has very nice features. ~~Please read on www.xarigami.org for more.~~ Sorry, that site went down in 2022, please follow the Wiki on this GitHub page for updates or info.
 This XarigamiND (New Development) fork is **not** maintanied by the original Xarigami developers.

 ### Main changes in ND